First Walkers

 This can cause one foot to consistently lag or scuff against the floor as they move.
 This unusual pattern may indicate that they're having difficulty controlling one of their feet.

-2. Dragging Foot While Learning to Walk
+2. Baby Dragging One Foot While Learning to Walk

 As your child starts walking, observe their gait closely.
 The classic "steppage gait" associated with foot drop involves dragging toes across the ground.
 You might see your child exaggeratingly bending their knees and lifting their feet higher than usual with each step.
 This helps them avoid tripping over their toes.